-- (a) Slings shall be shortened or adjusted only by methods approved by the sling manufacturer or a qualified person. - (b) The load should be evenly distributed across the width of the metal mesh. - (c) The sling shall be hitched in a manner providing control of the load. - (d) Slings in contact with edges, corners, or protrusions should be protected with a material of sufficient strength, thickness, and construction to prevent damage. - (e) Shock loading should be avoided. - (f) Loads should not be rested on the sling. - (g) Slings should not be pulled from under a load when the load is resting on the sling. - (h) Twisting and kinking shall be avoided.
+(a) Slings shall be shortened or adjusted only by methods approved by the sling manufacturer or a qualified person.

-- (i) During load handling activities, with or without load, personnel shall be alert for possible snagging. - (j) In a basket hitch, the load should be balanced to prevent slippage. - (k) When lifting with a basket hitch, the legs of the sling should contain or support the load from the sides, above the center of gravity, so that the load remains under control. - (l) Slings should not be dragged on the floor or over an abrasive surface. - (m) In a choker hitch, the choke point should only be on the sling body, not on a weld, braze, or end fitting. - (n) Slings should not be constricted, bunched, or pinched by the load, hook, or any fitting. - (0) In a choker hitch, the load should be balanced to prevent edge overload. - (p) Slings used in pairs should be attached to a spreader beam.
+- (b) The load should be evenly distributed across the width of the metal mesh. - (c) The sling shall be hitched in a manner providing control of the load. - (d) Slings in contact with edges, corners, or protrusions should be protected with a material of sufficient strength, thickness, and construction to prevent damage. - (e) Shock loading should be avoided. - (f) Loads should not be rested on the sling. - (g) Slings should not be pulled from under a load when the load is resting on the sling. - (h) Twisting and kinking shall be avoided. - (i) During load-handling activities, with or without load, personnel shall be alert for possible snagging. - ald to oe attached on attached on the full poly of Ashir Bad. (j) In a basket hitch, the load should be balanced to prevent slippage. - (k) When lifting with a basket hitch, the legs of the sling should contain or support the load from the sides, above the center of gravity, so that the load remains under control. - (1) Slings should not be dragged on the floor or over an abrasive surface. - (m) In a choker hitch, the choke point should only be on the sling body, not on a weld, braze, or end fitting. - (n) Slings should not be constricted, bunched, or pinched by the load, hook, or any fitting. - (o) In a choker hitch, the load should be balanced to - (p) Slings used in pairs should be attached to a spreader

-Synthetic Rope Slings: Selection, Use, and Maintenance
+Chapter 9-4 Synthetic Rope Slings: Selection, Use, and Maintenance

-Chapter 9-4 includes provisions that apply to synthetic rope slings (see Fig. 9-4.0-1).
+Chapter 9-4 includes provisions that apply to synthetic rope slings (see Figure 9-4.0-1).